Catalina Vasquez Villalpando: Post-Treasurer years

 In 2003, she appeared on a list produced by the D.C. government of notorious tax scofflaws.
 According to this report, the former treasurer owed the district government $168,417.72 in back taxes.

 In 2006, Villalpando was awarded an honorary doctorate for her work from Atlantic Union College, a small liberal arts institution.
 She also served as that year's commencement speaker, admonishing the graduates to "embrace the tough times encountered in life."
 Villalpando also thanked the Seventh-day Adventist Church – under whose auspices the college operates – for being there when she was at her lowest.

 Villalpando currently works as a quality assurance specialist at the Amerix Corporation call center in Columbia, Maryland.

-Family life
+Personal life

 Villalpando married her high school sweetheart in 1970.
 The marriage produced one son and ended in divorce a few years later.
 As of 2003 she resided in Reisterstown, Maryland.